(treprostinil) Inhalation Solution

 Effect Of Other Drugs On Treprostinil

-The safety and efficacy of Tyvaso have not been established in patients with significant underlying lung disease (e.g., asthma or chronic obstructive pulmonary disease).
+The efficacy of Tyvaso has not been established in patients with significant underlying lung disease (e.g., asthma or chronic obstructive pulmonary disease).
 Patients with acute pulmonary infections should be carefully monitored to detect any worsening of lung disease and loss of drug effect.

 Treprostinil is a pulmonary and systemic vasodilator.
 In patients with low systemic arterial pressure, treatment with Tyvaso may produce symptomatic hypotension.